 Series B | Generally from $5 to $15 million | Average of $30 to $60 million | Show strong evidence of growth and strategy for continued profitability |

 Series B is the second funding round and serves to scale the business further and provide expansion of production and distribution into new markets.
-The primary objectives of this stage include the growth of operations, team structure, and customer outreach.
+Its primary objectives include the growth of operations, team structure, and customer outreach.

 Funding is provided mainly by venture capitalists; however, private equity firms can invest as well.
 This stage is valuable since it offers support from investors, both financially and operationally, as they can provide business advice and guidance to help promote overall growth.